 There are 129 seats in the Scottish Parliament at Holyrood.
 The most recent election to the Scottish Parliament took place on the 5th of May 2016.
 The SNP formed a minority government following the election.
 The new parliament is due to be elected on the 6th of May 2021.
 The distribution of seats at the close of the outgoing session was:

 The Presiding Officer Ken Macintosh (shown in black) was elected as a Labour MSP.
 By convention, the PO gives up their party status to impartially chair the Scottish Parliament.
 As such, the PO does not normally cast a vote.

-The two MSPs listed as Independents, Mark McDonald and Derek Mackay, were both elected for the SNP in 2016 but left the party following (unlinked) instances of harassment and inappropriate behaviour.
+Of the three MSPs listed as Independents two of them, Mark McDonald and Derek Mackay, were both elected for the SNP in 2016 but left the party following (unlinked) instances of harassment and inappropriate behaviour.
 The third is Andy Wightman, who left the Greens on the 18th of December 2020.